 Wine prices for the Bordeaux 2013 vintage are set to be underpinned by declining yields amid pressure from merchants and investment consultants in the U.K. and U.S. for price cuts of 20 percent or more.

-A case of 2009 Chateau Mouton Rothschild, a Medoc first-growth wine estate, sold for 5,059 pounds ($8,240) on Liv-ex in the past week, its lowest level for 14 months amid weakening demand for top Bordeaux vintages.
+Twelve bottles of 2008 Chateau Mouton Rothschild, a Medoc first-growth estate, sold for 2,822 pounds ($4,690) on Liv-ex in the past week, extending the vintage’s slide amid weakening demand for recent Bordeaux wines.

 A case of 2009 Chateau Lafite Rothschild sold for 6,750 pounds ($10,900) on the Liv-ex market last week, taking the vintage to a record low amid selling pressure on top Bordeaux as investors focus on other regions.